 For the last several years it has felt to me that Thanksgiving has become a bit of an afterthought to Christmas.
 And trust me, I love Christmas.
-My favorite movie is “It’s a Wonderful Life”, and I have been listening to Christmas music since….well…I never really stopped.
+My favorite movie is “It’s a Wonderful Life”, I have A Charlie Brown Christmas tree on display in my office all year, and I have been listening to Christmas music since….well…I never really stopped.

-Here we are in Mid-November and Christmas movies are already on TV, Christmas music is already hitting the airwaves, Christmas lights adorn our neighborhoods and Christmas displays are up and buzzing in every store we visit.
+It is mid-November and Christmas movies are already on TV, Christmas music is already hitting the airwaves, Christmas lights adorn our neighborhoods and Christmas displays are up and buzzing in every store we visit.
 As a Christmas kinda guy, I love all that.
+Absolutely love it.

 Thanksgiving is a time to reflect on the blessings we have been given in this turbulent world we call home, and to give praise to God for all He has carried us through.
 It is a day to remember those who are less fortunate than we, and to consider ways to be light and a helping hand to those in need.

-Thanksgiving is and should be a special and unique time to give thanks for what we are blessed with, confess our sins to a loving God who is faithful to forgive our sins, ask Him to heal the wounds of our nation, and ask His peace and favor to be upon us as we seek to do His will in the coming year.
+Thanksgiving is and should be a special and unique time to give thanks for all we are blessed with, to confess our sins to a loving God who is faithful to forgive our sins, to ask Him to heal the wounds of our nation, and to ask His peace and favor to be upon us as we seek to do His will in the coming year.

 Thanksgiving is a special time, and much much more than just pre-Christmas.